-As described in DEC's Wild Turkey Management Plan (PDF) (283 kB), DEC has changed the way that seasonal turkey harvest is reported.
-In the past, DEC only summarized the number of birds actually reported by hunters.
-Now, the Department reports an estimated total turkey harvest based on surveys of approximately 12,000 turkey permit holders after the close of the hunting season.
+As described in DEC's Wild Turkey Management Plan (PDF) (283 kB), DEC estimates the total turkey harvest based on surveys of approximately 12,000 turkey permit holders after the close of the hunting season.
 This results in a calculated harvest based on estimated reporting rates.
 This provides a more accurate harvest estimate and a more realistic assessment of the status of New York's wild turkey populations.

 Estimated wild turkey harvest during fall 2015 was 2,045 birds, a roughly 60% decrease from the fall 2014 estimated harvest.
 This reduction in the estimated take was anticipated based on the changes made to the fall season structure for 2015.
 In the Northern Zone, where the season length was reduced by one-third and the bag limit was reduced to one bird, we observed a decline in estimated take of 64%.
 In the Southern Zone, where the season length was reduced by one-half (western NY) or two-thirds (southeastern NY), we observed a decline in estimated take of roughly 63%.
 In Suffolk County (Long Island), where the season went from one week to two weeks, the reported take more than doubled but was still relatively low.